 These easy to make taco-bites can also be pretty customizable based on what is in your kitchen, and who doesn’t love rolled up tortillas!

 Want more book club ideas?
-Check out my post on how to start a book club, a roundup of beach reads to read right now, how to make more time to read, and even a delicious and delightful book club party kit for my latest novel.
+Check out my post on how to start a book club (including four appetizer options inspired by my latest novel, The Restoration of Celia Fairchild), a roundup of beach reads to read right now, how to make more time to read, and even a delicious and delightful book club party kit for my novel, Hope on the Inside.